EITC Audit Defense

 Expanded Compliance Aims to Improve Accuracy

-At Ellsworth Law Group we have had excellent success defending tax preparers from EITC audits.
+At Gordon Law Group we have had excellent success defending tax preparer from EITC audits.
 We just finished one EITC preparer audit on the West Coast where our client owned 7 tax preparation locations with one of the national tax preparation chains.
 We spent two days preparing for the audit, the audit took place (500+ files) and the auditors came back and said they were making no penalty claims.
 In fact they took no enforcement action at all and were congratulatory to our client on how well kept the tax files were for EITC purposes.
-With EITC penalties now runnning $500/file it makes sense more than ever to take affirmative action and allow us to review your office practices prior to any IRS audit so that we can make recommendations that will help you too succeed in any EITC audit.
+With EITC penalties now running $500/file it makes sense more than ever to take affirmative action and allow us to review your office practices prior to any IRS audit so that we can make recommendations that will help you too succeed in any EITC audit.
 Or, if you are the latest victim of an EITC audit please call us now, before the audit, so that we can review files and help you prepare for the audit.
 Our fees are money well spent, as our West Coast client will attest.

 More and more EITC return preparers will get letters or personal visits from the IRS as the agency expands its EITC preparer compliance initiative.
 If you’re preparing tax returns, you are a target for these letters and visits and possible fines.
 One preparer came to us with $41,500 in fines and we were able to get that reduced to one-third by taking action on her appeal that proved the IRS was wrong in their evaluations on 66% of her files.
 A great result, again.